• Skip to main content

 1. Whenever possible, I buy the thin chicken cutlets rather than cutting a regular chicken breast in half and pounding it.
 It costs a little more, but it’s worth it.
 Still, even though I buy the thin chicken cutlets I do still pound them a little thinner to tenderize them.
 If you are using regular boneless breast of chicken, cut each breast in half to make two pieces.
 Cover with plastic wrap and pound with a kitchen mallet or pan until the chicken is about ¼" thick.

 2. If you don’t want it as lemony you can skip the lemon zest.
+The lemon zest definitely gives it another kick of lemon which I love, but the lemon juice may be enough for you.

 Did you make this recipe?